Artificial Transmission Line Synthesis Tailored for Traveling-Wave Parametric Processes: Abstract

 \section{Abstract}

-Artificial transmission lines built with lumped-element inductors and capacitors form the backbone of broadband, nearly quantum-limited traveling-wave parametric amplifiers (TWPAs).
-However, systematic design methods for TWPAs, and more generally artificial transmission lines, are lacking.
-Here, I develop a general synthesis framework for lossless artificial transmission lines by borrowing from periodic structure theory and passive network synthesis.
+Artificial transmission lines built with lumped-element inductors and capacitors form the backbone of broadband, nearly quantum-limited traveling-wave parametric amplifiers (TWPAs). \cor{When tailoring these transmission lines for parametric processes, nonlinear elements are added, typically nonlinear inductances in superconducting circuits, and energy and momentum conservation between interacting tones must be enforced through careful design of the ATL dispersion relation.
+However, a unified theoretical framework describing achievable dispersion relations is lacking.
+Here, I develop such a framework, borrowing from periodic structure theory and passive network synthesis.
 These complementary approaches divide the design space: periodic loading synthesis employs spatial modulation of frequency-independent components, while filter synthesis employs frequency-dependent responses in spatially-uniform components.
-When tailoring transmission lines for parametric processes, nonlinear elements are added, typically nonlinear inductances in superconducting circuits, while ensuring energy and momentum conservation between interacting tones.
-Applying this framework, I design a kinetic inductance TWPA with a novel phase-matching architecture, and a backward-pumped Josephson TWPA exploiting an ambidextrous \ie{}, right-left-handed transmission line.
+The framework reveals fundamental constraints and enables the discovery of novel TWPA architectures.
+In particular, I design a kinetic inductance TWPA with a novel phase-matching architecture, and a backward-pumped Josephson TWPA exploiting an ambidextrous \ie{}, right-left-handed transmission line.}